Being Offended Does Not Make You Right – or Her Wrong.

 Yesterday I talked about taking offence where none is intended.
-Some folks have made doing this their hobby.
+Seems some folks have made this their hobby.
 Some even do it on behalf of others.
-Still others of do not do this in general, but do it often with their spouse.
+Still others seem to go out of their way to do it with their spouse.

 Some use offence as a tool to manipulate and control.
-Being offended can make us feel superior, feel entitled, justify our anger, or excuse us withholding things from our spouse.
-When we learn to use offence in this way, we start looking for offences, and if we cannot find an offence, we may invent one.
+Being offended makes us feel superior, entitled, justified in our anger, or excused for withholding things from our spouse.
+When we learn to use offence in this way we start looking for offences, and if we can’t find an offence we may invent one.

 Allow me to share a secret with you – being offended at your wife does not mean she has actually done anything wrong.
-Being offended at her does not make her wrong, and it does not make you right.
-What’s more, being offended does not make you special, nor does it make you powerful.
-If you use your being offended as a club to manipulate or control that just makes you a bully, not a victim.
+Being offended at her does not make her wrong, nor does it make you right.
+What’s more, being offended doesn’t make you special, or powerful.
+If you use your being offended as a club to manipulate or control, it makes you a bully, not a victim.

-If you are easily or often offended, that is not about the people around you, it is about you.
+If you are easily or often offended, it’s not about the people around you, it’s about you.
 Deal with it.